raulromeroruiz/landing-page/README.md

 # Work Flow Landing Page
-This flow create a landing page more simple and fast, using nodejs and gulp.
-This process automatize tasks to generate html files (from pug), css files (from stylus) and optimize js files (from uglify).
+This flow use Node.js and gulpjs to create landing pages, quickly and easily.
+This process automatize tasks to generate html files (with pugjs), css files (with stylus) and optimize js files (with uglify).
-The layout use Bootstrap v4 how grid base.
+This layout use Bootstrap v4 how grid base and [Slick](https://kenwheeler.github.io/slick/) for slider function.

 ## Requirements
-- Node.js
+- Node.js 12.0.0 (If you have another version top, can use [nvm](https://github.com/nvm-sh/nvm))
-- Gulp Cli 3.9.1
+- Gulp Cli 4.0.5
 - Browser Sync
+- Yargs
+- Autoprefixer

 ## Install Repo